 Other Requirements and Limitations

-The certificate must be completed in 4 years or less. **Students enrolled at the UA as of fall 2011 (when this certificate was initially approved) who have been continuously enrolled in a program of study, and have coursework applicable to earning this certificate that is more than four years old may request a waiver of this limitation.
-Individual requests will be considered by the Certificate Committee but, per Graduate College guidelines, all coursework must be completed within a maximum of eight years.
+The certificate must be completed in 4 years or less.
+Students enrolled at the UA as of fall 2011 (when this certificate was initially approved) who have been continuously enrolled in a program of study, and have coursework applicable to earning this certificate that is more than four years old may request a waiver of this limitation.
+Individual requests will be considered by the Certificate Committee but, per Graduate College guidelines.

 All units from the Certificate are applicable to a degree program, unless otherwise limited by University or degree program policy.